sparsh-shxrma/Miet-Donald-s/README.md

 A food ordering website for Miet Canteen

-This project is made for Model Institute of engineering and technology.
+This project is made for Model Institute of engineering and technology

 To run the project run commands :